NON-STOP MEDIA INC wrote -

 - Saudi Arabia lifted its ban on sports in private girls’ schools in 2013, but it still applies to girls in public schools.
 This is the only country in the world that does not offer physical education classes in government-run schools.
 It is also the only country in the world that does not allow women to drive cars.

 - Muslim females who wear a cloth covering (hijab) are denied international basketball play.
 Per FIBA's Article 4.4.2: “Players shall not wear equipment (objects) that may cause injury to other players.
 Headgear, hair accessories and jewelry are not permitted.”
-SHIRZANAN is working with the expert who led Prince Ali of Jordan's team in securing FIFA's 2012 decision to allow the hijab in football.
+SHIRZANAN is developing a challenge to repeal this rule.

 - Niloufar Ardalan, one of Iran's best female soccer players and known as Lady Goal for her on-field exploits in international women's Islamic tournaments was not able to compete in a tournament in Malaysia because her husband refused to grant her permission to travel abroad as required by Islamic laws enforced in Iran.
-A married women needs the consent of her husband to leave the country.
-(Per RFERL, 9/14/15)
+A married women needs the consent of their husbands to leave the country.
+Per RFERL, 9/14/15

 More about the Muslim Athletes of Team Shirzanan: